Pharmacogenomics is the study of genetic variations that influence medication response.

 • following the link near the top of the patient summary report

-The PGx MH, Pain and Multi are all non-Medicare rebateable tests.
+The PGx Multi is a non-Medicare rebateable tests.
 Please ask your patients to pay via the shopping cart on the genomic diagnostic website or or call 1800 822 999 before having their bloods collected.

-Simply request PGx MH, PGx Pain or PGx Multi on a standard request form.
+Simply request PGx Multi on a standard request form.
 It is important to list all medications the patient is currently taking, so an accurate report can be returned.

 Resources